 What’s the normal temperature your amp should be running at, and when should there be cause for alarm?
 What causes your amp to overheat, and how do you prevent that from happening again?
 Let’s find out!

 Your amp is a powerful electronic device, and it normally gets warm while working.
-In fact, it can get so hot it can’t be touched while still working perfectly.
+It can get so hot it can’t be touched while still working perfectly.
 How do you know when the temperature is too high?

 The most conspicuous sign of an overheating amp is that it goes into protection mode; it shuts off to protect itself and other audio components.
 This also eliminates the risk of fire at extremely high temperatures.